-The Corporation has not owned any real property since its inception and during fiscal year 2019-20 the Corporation did not purchase any real property.
+The Corporation has not owned any real property since its inception and during fiscal year 2020-21 the Corporation did not purchase any real property.
 Additionally, the Corporation did not buy or sell any asset or sell any service non-competitively.
-The Corporation purchased certain services on a non-competitive basis where the actual or estimated value of the service was under \$5,000 or was related to the issuance of bond ratings.
-The Corporation paid annual surveillance fees to Moody's Investors Service, Inc. ("Moody's"), Fitch Ratings, Inc. ("Fitch") and S&P Global Ratings ("S&P") related to certain of its variable rate demand bonds' ("VRDBs") and annual maintenance fee for the continuation of the Corporation's legal entity identifier related to its interest rate exchange agreements.
+The Corporation paid, on a non-competitive basis, annual surveillance fees to Fitch Ratings, Inc. ("Fitch") related to certain of its variable rate demand bonds ("VRDBs").